fin-cli/handbook/guides/doctor/doctor-customize-config.md

 # Customize doctor diagnostic checks

-Even though `wp doctor` comes with a [number of default diagnostic checks](https://make.wordpress.org/cli/handbook/doctor-default-checks/), it's designed with extensibility at its core.
+Even though `fin doctor` comes with a [number of default diagnostic checks](https://make.wordpress.org/cli/handbook/doctor-default-checks/), it's designed with extensibility at its core.
 Checks are defined at runtime, read from a `doctor.yml` configuration file naming each check with its options.

 ## doctor.yml format